Tennessee SNAP

 To apply for SNAP benefits, you can submit your application online through One DHS Customer Portal or in person the local DHS county office.
 3

-Family Assistance Service Center
+Family Assistance Customer Service

 (866) 311-4287